cdapio/cdap/docs/loom-docs/source/rest/services.rst

 REST API: Services
 ==================

-Loom REST API allow you to manage the mapping of services capabilities to "flavors" supported by configured servicess.
-Loom services maps to multiple flavors as specified by different servicess.
+Loom REST API allow you to manage the mapping of services capabilities to "flavors" supported by configured services.
+Loom services maps to multiple flavors as specified by different services.
 Using services Loom REST APIs you can manage the services specifications.

 Each services configured in the system will have a unique name, a short description and list of key-value pairs that are required by the backend services provisioner.